How to unblock an email on Gmail: 3 steps only (all devices)

 2. What blocking does in Gmail

-Before troubleshooting or unblocking, it helps to understand what Gmail’s Block function actually does.
+Before troubleshooting or unblocking, it helps to understand the privacy implications of what Gmail’s Block function does.
 Blocking a sender doesn’t delete their account or stop them from emailing you.
-Instead, Gmail automatically routes their future messages straight to the Spam folder.
+Instead, Gmail automatically routes its future messages straight to your junk folder.

 This is different from:

-- Report spam → Flags the sender’s message to Gmail and helps improve spam detection for all users.
+• Report spam → Flags the sender’s message; these contributions help improve spam detection for all users.

-- Unsubscribe → Works when newsletters or marketing emails include a proper unsubscribe link.
+• Unsubscribe → Works for unwanted newsletters or marketing emails that include a proper unsubscribe link.

 3. Troubleshooting if emails still don’t arrive